 With that said, we believe that there’s nothing called “unlimited hosting” and that WestHost is generous enough for the prices they offer.

 Some of their plans are too restrictive.
-For example, their WordPress hosting plans only allow 1 domain name per server.
-We believe that they can do better than this.
+For example, their WordPress hosting plans only allow one domain name and MySQL Database per server.

 All web hosts will reel you in with an incredibly low starting price.
 It often looks too good to be true because it is: after your first term, the price jumps back up to normal levels (often two or three times the initial rate).

-The problem with WestHost is that while they do have a really affordable rate initially ($1.99/mo), you can only purchase it for a single year.
+The problem with WestHost is that while they do have a really affordable rate initially ($1.00/mo), you can only purchase it for a single year.
 After that, the price then jumps to $8/mo.

 That’s not the only issue, though.

-WestHost’s cheapest shared hosting option (the Personal plan) does not offer a free domain name, dedicated IP address, or SSL certificate.
+WestHost’s cheapest shared hosting option (as already mentioned above) does not offer a free domain name, dedicated IP address, or SSL certificate.
 Only their more expensive plans include those things.
-So all of a sudden, what looked pretty affordable at $1.99/mo now ends up looking really expensive when you factor in all of these ‘hidden’ costs.
+So all of a sudden, what looked pretty affordable at $1.00/mo now ends up looking really expensive when you factor in all of these ‘hidden’ costs.